MIT-LCP/mimic-code/txt/README.md

-# Code for working with the reports
+# Code for working with the free-text reports

-Useful code for working with the reports is provided in this folder.
+Useful code for working with the text of the radiology reports is provided in this folder.

 ## Extracting findings/impressions from the reports